by Pooja Suresh HollannavarJul 18, 2023

-For Philippe Starck, working on a project is like preparing a gift for a loved one.
+For French designer Philippe Starck , working on a project is like preparing a gift for a loved one.
 Designing, he believes, comes from a place of generosity and an earnest responsibility toward making something that can make the world a better place to live in.

-The legendary French designer, who is known to have created more than 10,000 projects limited to no particular genre, continues to push boundaries and challenge norms even as he turns 71 today.
+The legendary creator, who is known to have conceived more than 10,000 projects limited to no particular genre, continues to push boundaries and challenge norms even as he turns 71 today.
 An adherent of the idea that designing is about making something that deserves to exist, Starck leads the way by bringing spaces and products that are affordable and democratic.

 His portfolio is studded with projects that range across a spectrum of scales: from everyday products such as lemon squeezers and furniture to revolutionary hotels, planes, rockets, mega yachts, motor bikes, wind turbines and electric cars.
 In 2000, he received the National Order of the Legion of Honour, one of the numerous coveted distinctions which he has been awarded over the course of his career that spans more than 30 years.

 I have this mental sickness called creativity. – Philippe Starck

 Born on January 18,1949 to a French aeronautical engineer and inventor father in Paris, he found his purpose in creativity and rigour, very early on in life.
 In his early years of practice, while studying at the interior architecture and design from the Ecole Nissim de Camondo, Paris, Starck was offered work with fashion designer Pierre Cardin.
 He was 17 then, and very keen to create furniture.
 Always a rebel at heart who never belittled his voice and beliefs, he worked for three months with Cardin and left to pursue his own vision.